shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/pages/set5.md

 ---

 In this set, we are going to rewrite the challenges we completed in earlier sets using do syntax.
-Do syntax is a common form of syntactic sugar that you will see when writing Haskell, but it is functionally equivalent to previous functions we've already created.
+Do syntax is a common form of syntactic sugar that you will see when writing PureScript, but it is functionally equivalent to previous functions we've already created.

 1. [Do notation](ex5-1.html)